The Future Sessions: Building Strategy, Leadership and Direction

 WHO IS THIS PROGRAM FOR?

-This action-oriented program is designed for leaders and emerging leaders in communications.
-It is built to serve you whether you are seeking to become more strategic in your work, facing difficult communications issues at your campus or nonprofit, or desiring a chance to get renewed among devoted communications peers.
-Through a process by which everyone will draft a custom-built communications plan for their own specific needs--whether for an institution, a department, or an upcoming challenge--we will explore together a range of critical issues related to strategic success.
+This action-oriented program is built to serve you whether you are seeking to become more strategic in your work, facing difficult communications issues at your campus or nonprofit, or desiring a chance to get renewed among devoted communications peers.
+Through a guided process by which everyone drafts a custom-built communications plan for their own specific needs--whether for an institution, a department, or an upcoming challenge--we explore together a range of critical issues related to strategic success.
 You will have time to think, even as you work with focus on your strategy.

-- How can we engage the many talented people who are so critical to our team’s success?
+- How can we engage the many talented people who are critical to our team’s success?

-- What are the most critical questions that we have to answer to keep our work on track?
+- What are the fundamental questions that we have to answer to keep our work on track?

-- What listening approaches can help win over doubters?
+- What listening approaches will help win over doubters?

 - How do we keep our motivation and inspiration through the obstacles that arise in sticking to strategic goals?

-At the same time, the immersive nature of this program will help participants
+At the same time, the immersive nature of this program helps participants

 - Build a new professional network of special depth with fellow attendees.